 We appreciate your interest in the Vagabundos del Mar Boat & Travel Club, the oldest and only non-profit travel organization specializing in Baja California.
-When you participate in our numerous RV-ing, boating and travel events you will be rewarded with new friendships, knowledge and experiences which are always unselfishly offered by fellow Members.
+When you participate in our numerous RV-ing, boating and travel events you will be rewarded with new friendships, knowledge and experiences which are always unselfishly shared by fellow Members.

-How the Vagabundos came to be and what we stand for: A brief history of the Club may be helpful in becoming acquainted with us.
+How the Vagabundos came to be and what we stand for: a brief history of the Club may be helpful in becoming acquainted with us.

-The Club had its real beginning in 1966 as a result of a group of trailer boaters who “buddied” up.
+The Club had its real beginning in 1966 as the result of a group of trailer boaters who “buddied” up.
 29 people in 13 small trailer boats cruising from Bahia Kino across the Sea of Cortez.
 This adventure attracted others with similar interests, more trips resulted, and the sharing of experience and knowledge became an integral part of this group and the ultimate cornerstone of the Club.

 After several years of this informal association, the Club evolved into a non-profit organization of more than 10,000 Members.
 One of the tangible benefits of getting organized has proven to be our ability to obtain or create good deals for Members on various travel services – low-cost insurance, Adventure Tours, discounts, books, clothing and more.
 No one does it better than the Vagabundos.

 Reports from far-flung Members document that the Club burgee is flying year-round on land and water adventures to Alaska, the San Juan Islands, the California Delta, and throughout the U.S., Canada, and Mexico.